saravana-mitrah/react-native-segmented-arc/README.md

-# React Native Arc ProgressBar
+# React Native Segment ProgressBar

 Segment ProgressBar for React Native, works on both **iOS** and **Android**.
 Check out our documentation below to learn how to get started.